jbenammi/The_Wall/README.md

-This was made during a code assignment from Coding Dojo by myself in 24 hours.
+This was made during a code assignment from Coding Dojo by myself in 24 hours with 12 hours of coding/styling.
 The wall is a posting/commenting platform that was built with Flask, SQL and Python.
 The main functionality is as follows:

 •	User has the ability to register account.